 Many items are extremely rare; some are unique.
 All offer a wealth of opportunities for teaching and research, and together they form part of our local, national and international documentary heritage.

-Once we have received this information, we will get back to you to confirm arrangements.
-All visits will be conducted in line with King’s staying safe on campus guidance
+We will then confirm your visit with you.
+All visits will be conducted in line with King’s Staying safe on campus guidance.

-For wider resources related to special collections and the history of the book, as well as full text databases of historical texts, please see our useful 'Online resources' page, linked to below.
+We encourage you to explore our collections via our webpages, online exhibitions and the Digital Scholarship webpage.
+For wider resources related to special collections and the history of the book, as well as full text databases of historical texts, we have compiled a portfolio of useful 'Online resources', which is linked to below.

 Collection strengths include: